 We knew this would be a challenging effort when we began, and we continue to believe that the health of our democracy demands that we make the effort.
-This is a step in the right direction but we still have a long way to go before the public has credible, trustworthy answers to the hardest questions about social media’s role in digital disinformation.
-We remain committed to supporting independent scholarship that increases public understanding of these critical issues and allows society to create and sustain a healthy, well-informed democracy.
+We still have a long way to go before the public has credible, trustworthy answers to the hardest questions about social media’s role in digital disinformation.
+The Hewlett Foundation remains committed to supporting independent scholarship – especially as more data, from Facebook or other sources, become available – that increases public understanding of these critical issues and allows society to create and sustain a healthy, well-informed democracy.